top of page

 FOR GRADES 3-8

 Focus on the math that kids use every day!
 Explore one or two math topics per week throughout the summer.
-Watch these BrainPOP movies to see how math applies everywhere, from learning to tell time to estimating a budget and much more!
+Watch these educational BrainPOP movies to see how math applies everywhere, from learning to tell time to estimating a budget and much more!

 alt=""